Maturing compost in pallet bin.

 Compost tumbler by my summer house.

-Trench composting: Dig a trench, drop in compost materials like garden waste and veg scraps and cover with soil.
-Then either plant cover crops or leave for the next year before planting.
-Learn more
+Trench composting: Dig a trench, add compost materials and cover with soil.
+Then plant cover crops or leave until next year before planting.
+Learn more.

-Worm composting: Worm composting is a little more involved than trench composting, but I’ve found it gives plants like chilis a super-sized boost.
-Using a home or bought worm system, you add bedding, add compost worms like the Red Wriggler and feed them organic waste.
+Worm composting: More involved than trench composting, but the results are impressive — worm castings give plants like chilis a genuinely noticeable boost.
+Add bedding, introduce Red Wriggler worms and feed them organic waste.
 Here’s how to build your own worm bin in 20 minutes or less.

-Tumbler composting: Tumblers are barrels that can be turned with a crank or rolled around the ground.
-The idea here is that it is easy to turn them and continually introduce air into the system.
-Before experimenting with them, note that research by Which! magazine found they take a month longer than compost piles.
-From my own experiments, I’ve found that cheaper options often fill with water when it rains, which leads to lengthier composting times and poorer results.
+Honest take on tumblers: Tumblers are barrels you spin with a crank to aerate the compost easily.
+The idea is sound, but research by Which! magazine found they take a month longer than compost piles on average.
+In my own experience, cheaper models tend to fill with water when it rains, leading to longer composting times and poorer results.
+Worth knowing before you invest.

-Bokashi composting: Bokashi composting uses a special type of microorganism to ferment material.
-I personally find them too much bother for the amount of compost they produce, and I’m not convinced by the science behind them.
-However, if you’re interested you can learn more with our Guide to Bokashi Bins
+Bokashi composting: Uses a special microorganism to ferment material.
+Personally, I find them too much bother for the amount of compost produced and I’m not fully convinced by the science.
+But if you’re curious, see our Guide to Bokashi Bins.

 Conclusion